wso2/docs-is/en/docs/learn/introduction-to-xacml-policies.md

 is the rule-combining algorithm, it will pick the first applicable rule from the defined set of Rules.

-Once an XACML request is received at the PDP, it needs to find a policy that applies to the corresponding request.
+Once a XACML request is received at the PDP, it needs to find a policy that applies to the corresponding request.

 To do this, XACML uses the element `         Target        ` .